 For toxic shot to be secured in a vehicle, the ammunition must be stored in a closed case or container and stowed in the boot or storage area (not in the glove box) of a sedan, dual cab, or wagon.
 For a single cab or ute, the ammunition must be stored in a closed case or container and stowed in a part of the vehicle not readily accessible by any occupant of the vehicle.

 Hunters may use lead shot while hunting Stubble Quail on the 16 State Game Reserves where Stubble Quail hunting is permitted.

 The following non-toxic shot types are permitted for duck hunting in Victoria.

 Refer to Schedule 7 of the Wildlife (Game) Regulations 2012 for further details about the percentage composition by weight for each metal.

-As a legal requirement and to ensure ducks can be easily identified, a fully feathered wing must be left on all ducks taken.
+Under the Wildlife (Game) Regulations 2012, hunters must leave a fully feathered wing on all ducks taken.
+This is to ensure that ducks can be easily identified by Authorised Officers.
 The feathered wing can be removed only immediately prior to cooking or after hunters have returned home.
 The practice of breasting ducks is acceptable, providing a fully feathered wing remains attached to the breast after it is removed from the carcass.